zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

 ## Installation

-During installation, user following parameters which are used to create disks (VMDKs) for the Portworx storage pools.
+During installation, user provides following parameters which are used to create disks (VMDKs) for the Portworx storage pools.
 The sum total of disks will be starting storage capacity of your Portworx cluster.

 1. Prefix of Datastore cluster names
 2. Specification of type and size of disks to create.